berlinplan/berlinplan.github.io/readme.md

 Clear values and non-hierarchical structures (equality) in Ideological Groups versus Pathocratic armies with double Morals.

-#### Can a moral act be performed without clear values?
+#### Why having no defined values lead to moral collapse?

-morality: standards of behaviour; principles of right and wrong.
+> morality: standards of behaviour; principles of right and wrong.
 (190)

-#### Does having no defined values lead to moral collapse?

-> Psychopathic democracies lead to corruption, which destroys the moral fabric of society.
-(122)
+> Absence of clear values hinders moral acts, enabling corruption and eroding societal morality in psychopathic democracies.(122)

 #### Can the voting app be used to prevent moral collapse?